The-Marcy-Lab-School/se-unit-2/lesson-4-scope/README.md

 ### Optional Learning Assignments:
 * **Video**: [var, let and const - What, why and how - ES6 JavaScript Features](https://www.youtube.com/watch?v=sjyJBL5fkp8)
-    * **Purpose:** This is a 20 minute video that recaps a lot of the key concepts in the reading.
+    * **Note:** This is a 20 minute video that recaps a lot of the key concepts in the reading.
 The presenter is clear and the code-along is illustrative.
 The only new concept that this video introduces is strict mode.
 Otherwise, this is here as a resource for the folks who enjoy a good video tutorial.